Sxlitude/nuker/README.md

 ### Discord Server Nuker
-- This nuker is a better and cleaner version of the previous one.
-You can either run it locally or on replit.
+This nuker is a better and cleaner version of the previous one.
+You can either run it locally or on replit

 #### Features
 - Mass Channel Create & Delete